rice-apps/rice-apps.github.io/carpool/README.md

 # Carpool
 ## Documentation
 ### Project Name: Carpool
-### Team Members: Diksha, Myra, Gerald, Josie, Angela, Ling, Emmett
+### Team Members: Diksha Gupta, Myra Ramdenbourg, Gerald Wang, Josie Garza, Angela Hwang, Ling Wu, Emmett Bertram

 **Onboarding reflection:**<br/>
 What did you take away?
 What was it like joining the team?
 What do you wish was done better?
 How could your workflow be improved?